-I’m Linda Green and for the past 11 years I’ve been helping dogs and their humans through a small rescue (Unidos para los Animales) I co-founded in 2010 in the beautiful town of La Antigua, Guatemala.
+I’m Linda Green CTC, FFCP, and for the past 11 years I’ve been helping dogs and their humans through a small rescue (Unidos para los Animales) I co-founded in 2010 in the beautiful town of La Antigua, Guatemala.

 I’ve been supporting and training the dogs we’ve rescued (and coaching their wonderful adopters) ever since.
 Dogs are complicated little beings and over the years I frequently found myself being asked to address behaviors many adopters found undesirable, and I was alarmed by the misinformation, harsh methods and tools being recommended on TV shows and the internet to ‘fix’ the issues.